Peter Siddle: Back-to-back Ashes series (2013–2014)

 Despite nearly constant speculation about his place in the Test team, Siddle was the only Australian bowler to play all ten Tests across the 2013 and 2013–14 Ashes series against England, bowling reliably throughout the two series.
 At Trent Bridge, in Australia's first bowling innings of either series, Siddle took figures of 5/50 to help bowl England out, proving his value to the team.
 But his form waned towards the end of the season and he only took one wicket across the last two Tests of the series, which Australia lost 3–0.
-Again, there were critics who blamed Siddle's poor form on his diet and Siddle continued to deny that his diet had anything to do with his poor form.
+Again, there were critics who blamed Siddle's poor form on his diet, but Siddle continued to deny that his diet had anything to do with his poor form.

-Siddle was also an important part of Australia's bowling attack when they won the second series in Australia 5–0.
+Siddle was also an integral part of Australia's bowling attack when they won the second series in Australia 5–0.
 He had particular success through both series against English batsman Kevin Pietersen.
 He dismissed Pietersen 6 times during the two series, making it 10 times in total that Siddle had dismissed Pietersen in Test cricket.
-Pietersen said that the reason for this was that he didn't have the patience to work through Siddle's 'robotic' and 'suffocating' tactics and Siddle would bowl with consistently good line and length for long periods of time, resulting in Pietersen scoring much slower against Siddle than against any of the other bowlers in the Australian team.
+Pietersen said that the reason for this was that he didn't have the patience to work through Siddle's 'robotic' and 'suffocating' tactics, and Siddle would bowl with consistently good line and length for long periods of time, resulting in Pietersen scoring much slower against Siddle than against any of the other bowlers in the Australian team.
 No other bowler dismissed Pietersen on more occasions in Test cricket than Siddle did.